watertrans/python-flask-devcontainers/README.md

 - Start debugging using the `F5` key.

 ## Build
+Access WSL via terminal, set the src folder as the working directory, and execute the following.
-`docker build --tag python-devcontainers .`
+`docker build --tag python-flask-devcontainers .`

 ## Run
+Access WSL via terminal, set the src folder as the working directory, and execute the following.
-`docker run -it --rm python-devcontainers`
+`docker run -p 80:80 -it --rm python-flask-devcontainers`
+**Note:** You need to change the host's port 80 to an available port.